Student Intern: Category Details

 - The exchange visitor’s country and field are designated on the Exchange Visitor Skills List

 In some circumstances it is possible to request a waiver of the Two Year Home Residence Requirement.
-ISFS is not able to advise on this process.
+ISSS is not able to advise on this process.
 Details and instructions can be found on the Department of State website.